background-worker/weather.api/README.md

 ## Introduction
 This is a wrapper over the **OpenWeather API**.
 It requires *Country, City and an Api Key* to query the OpenWeather API and returns *weather description* such as sunny, broken clouds etc. as a response.
 ### Build & Run
-This is a Visual Studio Solution.
+This is a WebApi built with .Net 7 using Visual Studio.
 Please clone this repository and build and run the solution in Visual Studio.
 The APIs could be accessed using tools like Postman.

-The solution has been set to run on https://localhost:5001.
+The solution has been set to listen on https://localhost:5001.
 Postman requests also have the same hardcoded URL.
 In case this is changed, URL in Postman will have to be changed as well.

+An example of a valid request would be https://localhost:5001/api/weather?country=australi&apikey=validapikey&city=melbourne
 ### Test
 The repository contains a **Postman collection** with requests and a Test collection that can be used to test the solution.
 ### Working